Selecting a Host DOE Laboratory and Research Project:

 To learn more about the student programs at LANL click here.

-NREL has two campuses: the main 300-acre campus in the foothills of the Rocky Mountains in Golden, Colorado, and the National Wind Technology Center located between Golden and Boulder.
-Exciting developments on the main campus include construction of a new LEED platinum office complex, expansion of NREL’s biofuels production facility and construction of an Energy Systems Integration Facilitywhere world-class electric grid integration research will soon take place.
+NREL has two campuses: the main 300-acre campus in the foothills of the Rocky Mountains in Golden, Colorado, and the National Wind Technology Center located between Golden and Boulder, near the University of Colorado.
+NREL’s newest building, the Energy Systems Integration Facility, is where world-class electric grid integration research takes place.
 At the wind center, NREL is testing several new megawatt class turbines and building new blade and dynamometer test facilities to accommodate these larger turbine components.